 Colour filters let you simulate various colour vision deficiencies (CVD) within a page.
 Use these colour filters on maps, charts, graphs, and other elements.
 CVD is caused by an abnormality in the cone cells of the retina in the eye.
 These cone cells are responsible for detecting color, and they come in three types: red, green, and blue.
 People with CVD have a deficiency or absence of one or more of these cone cell types, which affects their ability to distinguish certain colors.

+Go to Settings, and then select the Colour Filter selection button.
 You can choose between four different colour filters:

 - Protanopia: Unable to perceive red light.